guettli/programming-guidelines/README.rst

 Conditional Breakpoints
 .......................

 Imagine, you are able to reproduce a bug in a test.
 But you could not fix it up to now.
 If you want to create a conditional breakpoint to find the root of the problem, then you could be on the wrong track.
-Rewrite the code first, to make it more fine-grained debuggable and testable?
+Rewrite the code first, to make it more fine-grained debuggable and testable.

-Write a test where a normal breakpoint is enough.
+Write a test where a normal (non-conditional) breakpoint is enough.

 It is very likely that this means you need to move the body of a loop into a new method.